thorntail-examples/rest-http-secured-redhat/README.md

     mvn -Dfabric8.namespace=<PROJECT_NAME> fabric8:deploy -Popenshift
     ```

-2. Once the Red Hat SSO pods are ready, deploy the secured app, move to `app` folder, and then use the Fabric8 Maven Plugin with the goals deploy and start:

-    ```bash
-    cd app
-    mvn -Dfabric8.namespace=<PROJECT_NAME> fabric8:deploy -Popenshift
-    ```

-3. Open the OpenShift web console to see the status of the app and the exact routes used to access the app's greeting endpoint,
+2. Open the OpenShift web console to see the status of the app and the exact routes used to access the app's greeting endpoint,
 or to access the Red Hat SSO's admin console.

     Note: until [CLOUD-1166](https://issues.jboss.org/browse/CLOUD-1166) is fixed,